fsharp/fsharp-compiler-docs/README.md

 * Fork and clone https://github.com/dotnet/fsharp locally, see below

-* Contribute to [the src/fsharp directory](https://github.com/dotnet/fsharp/tree/master/src/fsharp) and submit work to  `main` branch of https://github.com/dotnet/fsharp
+* Contribute to [src/fsharp directory](https://github.com/dotnet/fsharp/tree/master/docs/fcs) and [src/fsharp directory](https://github.com/dotnet/fsharp/tree/master/src/fsharp) and submit work to  `main` branch of [dotnet/fsharp](https://github.com/dotnet/fsharp)

-* Once accepted your work will be published through a rebuild here, so submit a dummy pull request here
+* Once accepted your work will be published through a rebuild here.
+A rebuild is triggered daily at 17:30 UTC or you can trigger it yourself by submitting a dummy change.

 ## Contributing to Generation of API Docs